-Meetings take place in the new year, when you will be asked to provide your most recent academic report with predicted GCSE grades.
-This is the ideal opportunity for you to find out more about Bishop Challoner Sixth Form College and the options available to you.
+Meetings take place from February with one of the Sixth Form Team, when you will be asked to bring your most recent academic report with predicted GCSE grades.
+This is the ideal opportunity for you to find out more about Bishop Challoner Sixth Form College and discuss your subject choices.
 It is also a chance for us to find out more about you.
-You will meet with one of the Sixth Form Team.
-If the meeting is successful you will receive an offer, dependent on you meeting our entry requirements.
-(See above)
+If the meeting is successful you will receive a letter making you a conditional offer of a place, dependent on you meeting our entry requirements (see above).